tripleee/SmokeDetector-wiki/Privileges.md

 * ***ALWAYS PUSH TO MASTER, NEVER DEPLOY!***
 * Generally it's fine to directly push minor changes (e.g. privilege, blacklist, watchlist, regex, and spam check changes, bug fixes) to master without any reviews; it is recommended that you make a PR and ask for reviews on any major changes (e.g. refactoring, changed functionality, new commands, new rules)

-One of [the project's owners on GitHub](https://github.com/orgs/Charcoal-SE/people?utf8=%E2%9C%93&query=%20role%3Aowner) can add you as a collaborator via https://github.com/orgs/Charcoal-SE/outside-collaborators
+One of [the project's owners on GitHub](https://github.com/orgs/Charcoal-SE/people?utf8=%E2%9C%93&query=%20role%3Aowner) will add you as a collaborator to the correct repository by assigning you to [the appropriate team on our GH organisation](https://github.com/orgs/Charcoal-SE/teams).
+Note: if you're already part of the GH organisation, the team maintainer can also add you.

 ### SmokeDetector Runner (MS)